ENGINE V22 — LIVE IN PRODUCTION

 Online Bayesian Logistic Regression

 An 8-feature logistic regression model trained on proxy outcomes — the actual price movement 24 hours after every signal snapshot.
 Uses online SGD with L2 regularization, meaning it learns continuously from new market data.
-Prior weights are initialized from the existing confidence formula, then adjusted by empirical evidence.
-When the ML model disagrees strongly with the base score, confidence is shifted.
+Prior weights are initialized from the existing scoring formula, then adjusted by empirical evidence.
+When the ML model disagrees strongly with the base score, the Setup Score is shifted.
 Safety cap prevents overcorrection at extremes.

-±8 confidence adjustment (capped at ±4 near extremes)
+±8 Setup Score adjustment (capped at ±4 near extremes)

 BEYOND THE CHART